770G Off-Highway Truck

 - Front suspension is provided by nitrogen over oil king pin struts.
-These struts play a key role in accurately determining payload for our TPMS feature.
-Maintaining proper strut pressures for the front tires, and robust cylinders on the rear axle.
+These struts play a key role in accurately determining payload for our Truck Production Management System feature, maintaining proper strut pressures for the front tires and robust cylinders on the rear axle.
 In addition to dampening haul road bumps, our suspension components are minimizing loads to the frame and keeping the load in the truck body.
-We also use strut pressures to gauge when the truck is at target payload - data that is fed into our payload management system.
-Both suspension systems are durable, legacy designs, but for G Series, we've inverted the rear cylinders to minimize debris at the rod end.
+We also use strut pressures to gauge when the truck is at target payload – data that is fed into our payload management system.
+Both suspension systems are durable, legacy designs, but for G Series, we’ve inverted the rear cylinders to minimize debris at the rod end.
 These cylinders allow the rear axle to oscillate, maintaining wheel contact with the ground over rough terrain.

 A truck is only as productive as its operator.
 To that end, we have updated the 770G with some key features to help old and new operators be comfortable and confident while operating the truck.